NAndOr-Labs-Studio/PYNQtorch/README.md

     $(this repository) source scripts/environments.sh
     ```

-    This will create a set of typical compiling envrionment flags, you need to make sure that some performance flags and dependency paths (e.g. `sysroot`) suit your system, though.
+    This will create a set of typical compiling environment flags, you need to make sure that some performance flags and dependency paths (e.g. `sysroot`) suit your system, though.

 7. Compile torch